last updated: 2022-12-11 version history

 Compared with selling Bitcoin, there is little fraud risk associated with buying.
 Unfortunately Bitcoin still does not have the legal status in Hong Kong that it deserves, and banks are reluctant to deal with companies and individuals associated with Bitcoin.
 In this environment it is easy for scammers to attempt to defraud you of your Dollars or Bitcoin in certain kinds of transactions.

-As banks are more aggressively acting against Bitcoin companies, trading bitcoin in person has become more popular again in Hong Kong recently.
-The website localbitcoins.com as well as the Android app Mycelium can be used to find people in Hong Kong to meet up with.
-If you just need a few dollars worth to ‘try it out’ or ‘play with’ or need help setting up or operating your wallet, you will likely find somebody to trade at the regular Bitcoin meetups.
+As banks are aggressively acting against Bitcoin companies, trading bitcoin in person has always been popular in Hong Kong.
+If you just need a few dollars worth to ‘try it out’ or ‘play with’, you will likely find somebody to trade at the regular Bitcoin meetups.